grm34/ZenMaxBuilder/docs/index.md

 - `OS not found, some dependencies may be required` : occurs when your package manager cannot be found, you have to intall the dependencies manually (an issue is welcome to add support).

-- `your system does not support this prebuilt of` : occurs if the included prebuilt toolchains are not compatible with your system, you can disable linker checking in `user.cfg` but the build will fail in most cases.
+- `your system does not support this prebuilt of` : occurs if the included prebuilt toolchains are not compatible with your system, you can disable `HOST_LINKER` in `user.cfg` but the build will fail in most cases.
 System compatible toolchains are required or you can try host compiler option.

 - `CROSS_COMPILE not found in Makefile` : occurs if your source is configured to pass `CROSS_COMPILE` to `make` as command-line argument.
 You can ignore this warning except if you deactivated `MAKE_CMD_ARGS`.